Masterminds/glide/README.md

 [![Build Status](https://travis-ci.org/Masterminds/glide.svg)](https://travis-ci.org/Masterminds/glide) [![Go Report Card](https://goreportcard.com/badge/github.com/Masterminds/glide)](https://goreportcard.com/report/github.com/Masterminds/glide) [![GoDoc](https://godoc.org/github.com/Masterminds/glide?status.svg)](https://godoc.org/github.com/Masterminds/glide) [![Documentation Status](https://readthedocs.org/projects/glide/badge/?version=stable)](http://glide.readthedocs.org/en/stable/?badge=stable) [![Documentation Status](https://readthedocs.org/projects/glide/badge/?version=latest)](http://glide.readthedocs.org/en/latest/?badge=latest) [![Join the chat at https://gitter.im/Masterminds/glide](https://badges.gitter.im/Masterminds/glide.svg)](https://gitter.im/Masterminds/glide?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+### Golang Dep

+An [official package manager](https://github.com/golang/dep) has been started for the Go community.
+We view this as a good thing to bring everyone together around one solution.
+It's currently pre-alpha so it's not ready for prime time usage.

+If you start to poke it you'll see it has a similar style to Glide.
+While commands may have different names there are many of the same features such as semantic versions and ranges.

+Our view is that Glide will be around until an official package manager is ready for production use by the masses.
+We support the common tool and look forward to the day it is capable of replacing Glide.

 ### Features

 * Ease dependency management